OCA/partner-contact/partner_create_by_vat/README.rst

 =====

-On the partner's form view you will have a button in the header, called "Get Partner Data", available only on companies (is_company field set to True).
+On the partner's form view you will have a button in the header, called "Get Vies Data", available only on companies (is_company field set to True).
 Clicking the button will fetch data, when available, from the VIES Webservice, for most of the EU countries.